 How a manufacturer’s warranty works

-A manufacturer’s warranty comes from the automaker that built your car and covers specific parts for a set number of years or miles.
+A warranty is an agreement between a manufacturer and the buyer guaranteeing the quality and performance of a product.
+In the automotive industry, a manufacturer’s warranty covers specific parts of your car for a set number of years or miles.
 Your vehicle may carry more than one type of warranty (such as bumper-to-bumper and powertrain).

 What is and isn’t covered by a manufacturer’s warranty?